burgermanbrown/homelab/progressLog_20240207.md

 When using partitions (or preparing the disk manually in advance) it is possible to also use the GPT partition labels to identify the partition/disk, as they are customizable and nicer for humans to understand.
 These can be found in ```/dev/disk/by-partlabel/```.

-We will be creating a raidz1 pool as our usage will likely be low enough to not necessitate two disk redundancy:
+We will be creating a mirrored pool with all four disks, with 2 disks per mirror:

 We will start by getting the list of disks on our device.
 ```